Mononucleosis (Mono)Skip to the navigation

 - Get plenty of rest.
 You may need bed rest, which could keep you away from school or work for a little while.

 - Take acetaminophen (such as Tylenol) or ibuprofen (such as Advil) to reduce fever and relieve a sore throat and headaches.
-Never give aspirin to someone younger than age 20 years, because it can cause Reye syndrome.
+Never give aspirin to someone younger than age 20 years, because it can cause Reye syndrome, a serious illness.
+Be safe with medicines.
+Read and follow all instructions on the label.

 In severe cases, medicines called corticosteroids may be used to reduce swelling of the throat, tonsils, or spleen.